adityaJoshi07/BA_assignment/README.md

-# List down the major features for the ecommerce portal for end customers and for vendors
+# List of the Major Features for the Ecommerce Portal for End Customers and for Vendors
 ## In Customer portal:
 ### 1.	onboarding using social sign in
  Easy onboarding using social sign in like using google or Facebook for quick account creation.
 For manual log in ask for minimal       details so that customer won’t consider manual login as a burden.